 Women planning a pregnancy should talk to their doctor about the pros and cons of using a bisphosphonate or teriparatide.
 None of the prescription drugs for managing osteoporosis has enough safety data available to recommend using them in women who are pregnant or breastfeeding.

 If you take glucocorticoid medicine for any length of time, you should start taking calcium and vitamin D supplements at the doses recommended in the prior section.
-Work with your doctor to help use the smallest dose of glucocorticoid for the shortest duration possible that will still keep your disease under control.
+Work with your health care provider to help use the smallest dose of glucocorticoid for the shortest duration possible that will still keep your disease under control.

 Patients taking glucocorticoid medicine should:

-If you have low bone density and a high risk of breaking a bone, your doctor may suggest medicine to prevent your bones from getting weaker.
-Health care providers now have a tool for estimating the risk of a patient having an osteoporotic fracture in the next 10 years.
+If you have low bone density and a high risk of breaking a bone, your health care provider may suggest medicine to prevent your bones from getting weaker.
+Health care providers now have a tool for estimating the risk of a patient having an osteoporotic fracture in the next ten years.
 This fracture risk assessment tool from the World Health Organization is called FRAX.
 It can help guide treatment decisions.

 The most serious health consequence of any type of osteoporosis is a fracture.
 Spine and hip fractures especially may lead to chronic pain, long-term disability and even death.
 The main goal of treating glucocorticoid-induced osteoporosis is to prevent fractures.

 Updated December 2021 by the American College of Rheumatology Committee on Communications and Marketing.